This Pasta e Piselli recipe is perfect for those last minute weeknight dinners, when you want something tasty and comforting, without a lot of hassle.

 Recipe Tips

-- Control the oil: If using bacon instead of pancetta, you may want to drain some fat before sautéing the aromatics.
-If using ham, or leaving out the meat altogether, use 2 tablespoons of olive oil.
+• Control the oil: If I’m using bacon instead of pancetta, I drain some of the fat before sautéing the aromatics.
+And if I’m using ham or skipping the meat altogether, I’ll use about 2 tablespoons of olive oil.

 More 30-Minute Pasta Recipes